zotonic/zotonic/doc/manuals/notification.rst

 Zotonic's notifier system makes it possible to create modular components with pluggable interface.
-The notifier system is used by internal core zotonic components like the authentication mechanism, the logging system and more.
+The notifier system is used by internal core Zotonic components like the authentication mechanism, the logging system and more.

 The notification system can not only act as a traditional event subscription system but also as an advance priority based function d ispatch system.
 It uses the priority system which is used to select templates.
-This makes it possible to override pre-defined default behaviour of core zotonic modules.
+This makes it possible to override pre-defined default behaviour of core Zotonic modules.

 A notification message is a tagged tuple.
 The first element of the tuple is the type of notification message.
 An observer can use this